yotamdavid/ferari_finel/README.md

 # CI/CD Project

-Using the ArgoCDJenkins.file the building, testing, deploying, and monitoring process for a Kubernetes application using Docker, ArgoCD, and Google Cloud Platform (GCP) services. <br />
+Using the ArgoCD_Jenkins.file the building, testing, deploying, and monitoring process for a Kubernetes application using Docker, ArgoCD, and Google Cloud Platform (GCP) services. <br />

 ## Workflow Overview